TiCCSoftware/WhiteLab/README.md

 - **query**: Your query formatted in Corpus Query Language.
 - **within**: Optional.
 String value indicating to limit the query to matches within a 'document' (default), 'paragraph' or 'sentence'.
 - **from**: Required to enable query editing.
 Integer value representing the original input screen (1=simple, 2=extended, 3=advanced, 4=expert).
+Defaults to 'expert'.
 Queries can be edited in their original input screen or any screen with a higher identifier.
-Currently, if this parameter is not supplied, your query will not be added to the query list at the top of the result screen.
 - **number**: Optional.
 Integer value representing the number of results to show per page (default: 50).
 - **first**: Optional.
 Integer value representing the index of the first result to include in the list (default: 0).
 - **view**: Optional.
 Integer value representing the type of results to display (1=hits, 2=documents, 8=grouped hits, 16=grouped documents).